QMUL/AVA/README.md

 pip install -r requirements.txt
 ```

-- Download the desired model weigths, for example for all algorithms
+- Download the desired model weigths, for all algorithms
 ```
 bash get_all_weights.sh
 ```